 You will need a valid passport with an expiration date no less than 6 months to enter Morocco.
 While entry visas are not currently required for visitors from the U.S., Canada, Europe or Australia, you may want to check with the Moroccan consulate or embassy in your home country.
 Any stay over 90 days requires registration at the local police station.

-You are required to fill out a simple police form upon arrival in Morocco.
+Make sure you are aware of current entry requirements to Morocco.
 Your passport will be issued a one-time visitor number, as well as a dated stamp for each arrival and departure in/from Morocco.
 You may be asked to provide this number or date when checking into hotels or riads.
 You will also need to complete the police form when departing Morocco.
 Consider bringing a pen with you to complete the forms at the airport, as pens are not made available at the forms desk.

 Morocco is predominantly an Islamic country.
 Mosques and other religious buildings are not open to non-Muslims.
 One notable exception is the Hassan II Mosque in Casablanca.
 Daily life is punctuated by the audible call to prayer, performed 5 times daily.
 Ramadan is the month of fasting, during which drinking, eating, smoking, sexual and general rude behavior is forbidden between sun-rise and sunset.